mcosovic/JuliaGrid.jl/docs/src/manual/dcPowerFlow.md

 nothing # hide
 ```

-For instance, to display the active power injections in megawatts, the following code can be used:
+For instance, to display the active power injection at the bus in megawatts, the following code can be used:
 ```@repl ComputationPowersCurrentsLosses
 system.base.power.value * powers.injection.active
 ```